shubhammishra-go/jwt/README.md

 `jti (JWT ID)`
 Case-sensitive unique identifier of the token even among different issuers.

+# Signature

-`Signature` It is generated using the secret (provided by the user), encoded header, and payload.
+Signature It is generated using the secret (provided by the user), encoded header, and payload.
 To Securely validates the token.
 The signature is calculated by encoding the header and payload using Base64url Encoding RFC 4648 and concatenating the two together with a period separator.
 That string is then run through the cryptographic algorithm specified in the header.
 This example uses HMAC-SHA256 with a shared secret (public key algorithms are also defined).
 The Base64url Encoding is similar to base64, but uses different non-alphanumeric characters and omits padding.

 ```go